Franco-Cimmino/Open-Source-Kinematic-Analysis-Toolkit/README.md

 # Open-Source-Kinematic-Analysis-Toolkit
-A free and open-source toolkit has been developed using an anthropomorphic arm model, allowing any data set containing joint angles over time to be implemented to visualise motion for kinematic analysis.
+A free and open-source toolkit has been developed using an anthropomorphic arm model.
+It allows any data set containing joint angles over time to be implemented to visualise motion for kinematic analysis.

 Welcome to my MRes dissertation project.
 This repository contains the following:
 -Simplified Arm model
 -Code for simulation
--Link to Participant-generated joint angles: https://github.com/MiaH-kin/UE_ADLdatabase/tree/master -Packages used in conda environment
+-Link to Participant-generated joint angles: https://github.com/MiaH-kin/UE_ADLdatabase/tree/master

+-Packages used in conda environment

 1. Use Anaconda to create a virtual environment